 Any Personal Data Beyond Your Contact Information

 While many companies outside of the United States require a photograph with each resume, those within the US do not.
-In fact, most companies prefer you not to include a photograph so they can safely adhere to the Equal Opportunity Employer Legislation (which prohibits companies from making hiring decisions for discriminatory reasons).
+In fact, most companies prefer you not to include a photograph so they can safely adhere to the Equal Employment Opportunity legislation (which prohibits companies from making hiring decisions for discriminatory reasons).
+An exception would be if you were applying for a modeling or acting job.

 Physical Characteristics (height, weight, etc.)